L.M.Reid is an Irish writer who has published many history articles online and in magazines.

 The sentences handed down to these women and children were harsh, but worse was to come.
 The prison system in Ireland could not cope, there was overcrowding, and the cost of keeping the prisoners in jail too high.

-Children at Grangegorman Female Penitentiary
+Young Girls at Grangegorman Penitentiary

 Some of the young children who were imprisoned at the Grangegorman Female Penitentiary in 1841 included: